platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated.md

 For {{% names/dedicated-gen-2 %}} environments, infrastructure metrics report CPU, RAM, and disk space per host and mount point.
 The graphs differ when the environment has multiple clusters.

+Metrics are available for Production environments and [Grid environments](./grid.md) (such as your development environments).
+They aren't available for other {{% names/dedicated-gen-2 %}} environments (such as a staging environment).

 By default, the graphs include all hosts and an average over the hosts.
 To select metrics for specific hosts, click **Filter**.